kinecosystem/kin-website-docs/docs/android/sdk.md

 - Executing transactions against Kin accounts

 ### Accessing the Kin Blockchain
-The two main classes of the Kin SDK for iOS used for accessing the Kin blockchain are `KinClient` and `KinAccount`.
+The two main classes of the Kin SDK for Android used for accessing the Kin blockchain are `KinClient` and `KinAccount`.
 #### Creating kinClient Object
 Android apps that allow users to earn, spend, and manage Kin are considered clients in the Kin architecture.
 The following statement creates `kinClient`, which includes methods to manage accounts on the Kin blockchain.